YikeBike: History

 The development of the YikeBike started in 2004 and was partly funded by the New Zealand Ministry of Science and Innovation.
 In September 2009, the YikeBike was presented to the public at Eurobike in Germany by Project Garlic Ltd., shortly after YikeBike was ranked 15th on Time magazine's 50 Best Inventions of 2009 list.
 The bike was compared to the Segway, by the international press.
-In 2010 the bike was awarded a Guinness World Record for the "most compact electric bike" at the time.
-In 2011 beside a carbon version, costing around $3,800 an aluminum version named "Fusion" was released with a price of around $2,000.
-By May 2011 250 carbon YikeBikes were sold.
-In 2013 a third version called "Synergy" was released.
+In 2010, the bike was awarded a Guinness World Record for the "most compact electric bike" at the time.
+2011 saw the release of a carbon version with a price of approximately $3,800, and an aluminum version named "Fusion" with a price of approximately $2,000.
+By May 2011, 250 carbon YikeBikes had been sold.
+In 2013, a third version called "Synergy" was released.

 YikeBike featured on Discovery Channel's Daily Planet show.
 Stephen Fry tested the YikeBike in season 1, episode 1 of Stephen Fry's 100 Greatest Gadgets.
-In 2017 YikeBike presented an electric skateboard, with up to 30 km/h (or 24 km/h) that would be founded via Kickstarter but failed their goal.
-Up to December 2019, 2000 YikeBikes were sold.
-Since December 2019 the owers wants to sell the company but up to March 2025, could not find a buyer.
+In 2017 YikeBike presented an electric skateboard, with up to 30 km/h (or 24 km/h) that would be funded via Kickstarter but failed their goal.
+As of December 2019, YikeBike had manufactured around 2000 units.
+The owners of YikeBike began publicly seeking a merger and acquisition in 2019.
+As of July 2026, none has been announced.